Do I Need a Blog Or A Resource Center On My Website?

 When Do You Need a Resource Center?

 This depends on your industry, business goals, and ability to source or create content.
-But there are few simple things to consider.
-A blog may be just enough if you are aiming to:
+But there are a few simple things to consider.
+A blog alone may be enough if you are aiming to:

 - Keep your audience in the loop on upcoming events

 - Write content that has to do with changes in your industry

 On the other hand, a content hub is something to consider if you want to compile information with a meaningful variety of topics… AND you are hoping to attract and convert your audience through that content.